 The Cambridge Union's building is hidden away in the centre of Cambridge.
 The beautiful Waterhouse structure is set back from the road behind the famous Round Church with a beautiful rose garden leading to our main entrance.
 With many of our rooms recently refurbished to a high standard the Union has become an easily accessible, central venue for hosting a wide variety of events and conferences.
 All of our rooms are fitted with free Wi-Fi.
 The Kennedy Room, Dining Room, Blue Room, Mountbatten Room, and Library can all be booked at cheaper rates by Union members who are currently also members of Cambridge or Anglia Ruskin universities, terms and conditions apply for more information please get in touch.

 The Union has a snooker table within the Keynes Library (TEMPORARILY SUSPENDED due to major refurbishment works), which members can use absolutely FREE.
 You will need to sign out balls and cues from the 1815 Bar and Cafe.
 As a member you can admit guest entry to non-members for the purposes of playing snooker with them.
-Please bring your Union membership card.
-Only the person signing out the equipment needs to be a member, and friends of members are free to use the rooms as well.
+Please bring your Union membership card to sign for the snooker equipment.

 The following is a brief description of each of the major rooms currently in use: